-Of all fruits and vegetables used today in cooking, I would have to say one of the most underrated of them all is the squash.
+Of all fruits and vegetables used today in cooking, one of the most underrated of them all is the squash.
 Maybe it’s the name, or maybe it’s the shape, but for whatever reason, squash doesn’t get the attention it deserves.
-Why do I have this love for squash?
-Besides it having a unique flavor, squash is actually really versatile and very easy to cook with.
+Why do we have this love for squash?
+Besides having a unique flavor, squash is actually really versatile and very easy to cook with.
 It can be used all year round and adds a special something to any meal.
-Read on to discover why I find squash unique, and why I’d like to ‘squash’ any rumors that may be preventing it from receiving its well-deserved attention.
+Here we're going to dive into why we find squat to be unique and why we'd like to ‘squash’ any rumors that may be preventing it from receiving its well-deserved attention.

 Different varieties of squash can be purchased fresh from your local grocery store or produce stand.
 When choosing summer squash, look for smaller fruits, having bright skin and no damages or discoloration.
 The fruit should be slightly tender when pressed.
 Winter squash should have very firm skin and will be hard to the touch.
 Slight discolorations and flaws are normal.